 PHASE POSSIBLE EFFECT BEING MITIGATED MITIGATION MEASURE HOW SECURED / TRIGGER Operation Enhanced architectural quality A Site Specific Design Code to ensure that new development on the site is high quality, cohesive and reflects its character and setting.
-Planning condition to secure submission at the reserved matters stage.
-Ground Conditions Construction Construction workers coming into contact with potentially contaminated materials on site Implementation of good health and safety working practices and appropriate Personal Protective Equipment (PPE).
+Planning condition to secure compliance with the Site Specific Design Code established in the Design & Access Statement Addendum.
+Ground Conditions Construction Construction workers coming into contact with potentially contaminated materials on site Implementation of good health and safety working practices and appropriate PPE.
 CEMP secured by planning condition.
 Construction Adjacent properties and land users coming into contact with soil or contaminated materials (if present) from on-site Implementation of good construction practices and dust suppression during the construction phase, as per the following: Contaminated soils stockpiled in suitable skips or bunded areas; Dampening down of material; Vehicle washing; Designated site haulage routes; and, Dust monitoring and covering of exposed work faces.
 These measures will be included within the CEMP in due course.
 CEMP secured by planning condition.
 Construction Adjacent properties and land users - Stanley Park coming into contact with soil or contaminated materials (if present) from on-site Implementation of good construction practices and dust suppression during the construction phase, as per the following: Contaminated soils stockpiled in suitable skips or bunded areas; Dampening down of material; Vehicle washing; Designated site haulage routes; and, Dust monitoring and covering of exposed work faces.
 These measures will be included within the CEMP in due course.
 CEMP secured by planning condition.